DynaClim/BioClimCoupling1D/README.md

 - **Coupling_on_server**: Contains all the code needed to run the coupling on a server, to parallelize it, etc.
 - **Local_coupling_computation**: Contains everything required to run the coupling locally on your own computer.
 - **Bibliography**: Contains the main articles on which this study is based, as well as the M1 internship report by François-Xavier Meyer.

+*For more information, you can contact François-Xavier Meyer: [francois-xavier.meyer@ens-paris-saclay.fr](mailto:francois-xavier.meyer@ens-paris-saclay.fr)*